AriFordsham/GHCWiki/type-functions-status.md

   - Then, there is also no need for the grouping of the identifiers by module anymore (but sort it to avoid spurious iface changes dur to re-ordering when re-compiling).
   - We still need to have the name parent map, though.
   - See email for example.
-1. Allow data family GADT instances [\#1968](https://gitlab.haskell.org//ghc/ghc/issues/1968):

-  - Need to check the result types of the data constructors, probably in `checkValidDataCon`.
-  - `tcFamInstDecl1` needs to allow family GADT instances.
 1. Eliminate code duplication between `tcTyClDecl1` and `tcFamInstDecl1`.
 The code for vanilla data/newtype declarations and the code for data/newtype instances has many commonalities.
 1. Fix everything in the testsuite.
-1. Can't we now allow non-left-linear declarations; e.g., `instance type F a a = ..`?
 1. The tests `tcfail068` and `rw` used to raise more type errors right away.
 Now, we see less recovery.
 1. What about filtering the `EqInst`s in `TcSimplify.addSCs`.
 We need them, don't we?
 But they give rise to `Var`s, not `Id`s, and we haven't got selectors.
 1. Consider